-How We Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes
+How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 Introducing Dual Event Types: Memorials vs. Celebrations

-At AustinsElite, our platform has long supported memorial services—structured, reverent events centered around remembrance.
-But as families began asking to honor lives with more uplifting, personalized gatherings, we realized we needed to support a second flavor: celebrations of life.
+At AustinsElite, my platform has long supported memorial services—structured, reverent events centered around remembrance.
+But as families began asking to honor lives with more uplifting, personalized gatherings, I realized I needed to support a second flavor: celebrations of life.
 These aren’t just renamed memorials; they come with different expectations, flows, and content.

 The challenge?
-Introduce this new event type into our existing Laravel 12 application—historically mislabeled as Next.js in some internal docs—without disrupting thousands of active memorial service workflows.
-Our form schemas, validation logic, and asset handling were all built around a single event concept.
-We needed to evolve, not rewrite.
+Introduce this new event type into my existing Laravel 12 application—historically mislabeled as Next.js in some internal docs—without disrupting thousands of active memorial service workflows.
+My form schemas, validation logic, and asset handling were all built around a single event concept.
+I needed to evolve, not rewrite.

 The goal was clear: allow users to select between 'Memorial Service' and 'Celebration of Life' at form initiation, then dynamically adapt the experience—fields, validation, media—without introducing bugs or data inconsistencies.